naveen3830/SQL/README/README.md

 ## Introduction 🌐

 This repository serves as a comprehensive record of my journey in learning SQL.
-Here, you will find code snippets, examples, and resources related to various SQL topics.
+You will find code snippets, examples, and resources related to various SQL topics here.

 ## Getting Started 🚀